Evanidus14/Aldrnari-Gamepad-Setup/README.md

 ### Connecting Your Controller To Steam

 This step can be somewhat difficult depending on your hardware and PC setup.
-Before we move on, Steam needs to be recognizing your controller for you to be able to apply the Aldrnari configurations.
+Before we move on, Steam needs to be recognizing your controller (THAT MEANS THE CONTROLLER NEEDS TO BE ON) for you to be able to apply the Aldrnari configurations.
 If you are having difficulty, make sure you go into Steam's settings, then controller settings, and then click on "GENERAL CONTROLLER SETTINGS" to ensure you have the right support boxes checked for the controller you're using.

 So, that will look like this...
 ![image](https://user-images.githubusercontent.com/89932487/133790433-f562b809-d170-487c-aa3a-2763e6bc7d79.png)